The Four Instruments

 Riqq Riq Daff Mazhar

-The riqq is a small frame drum fitted with pairs of metal jingles (typically five pairs of small brass or nickel-silver cymbals) set into the wooden frame.
-It is the primary percussion instrument of the classical Arabic ensemble, the takht, and holds a status in Middle Eastern music roughly equivalent to what the violin holds in a Western orchestra — not the loudest instrument, but arguably the most refined and technically demanding.
+The riqq is a small frame drum fitted with pairs of metal jingles set into a wooden frame.
+It is the primary percussion instrument of the classical Arabic ensemble — the takht — and holds a status roughly equivalent to what the violin holds in a Western orchestra: not the loudest instrument, but arguably the most refined and technically demanding.

-In the classical Arabic tradition, the riqq player is the conductor of rhythm.
-The riqq does not simply keep time — it interprets time.
-Through subtle changes in accent, jingle color, and dynamic shading, the riqq player communicates with the ensemble: signaling transitions, echoing melodic phrases, and controlling the emotional temperature of the music.
+In the classical Arabic tradition, the riqq player does not simply keep time — they interpret it.
+Through subtle changes in accent, jingle color, and dynamic shading, the riqq communicates with the ensemble: signaling transitions, echoing melodic phrases, and controlling the emotional temperature of the music.
 A great riqq player can shift the entire feel of a piece with a change in wrist angle.

-The riqq produces three distinct families of sound: the drum head (bass and rim tones), the jingles (sustained shimmer, crisp accents, muted chokes), and combinations of both.
-Advanced riqq technique involves rapid alternation between head and jingle strokes, creating polyrhythmic textures from a single small instrument.
+The riqq produces three families of sound: the drumhead (bass and rim tones), the jingles (sustained shimmer, crisp accents, muted chokes), and combinations of both.
 The "shakkah" — a fast, shimmering jingle roll — is perhaps the most recognizable riqq sound, used to build tension and ornamentation throughout classical and popular Arabic music.

 Explore the Riqq Class